NarendarVakiti/bookstore-zipkinserver/README.md

-Added Zipkin server for this application
+Added Zipkin server and sleuth for this application